zboxfs/zbox-browser/README.md

 npm run build
 ```

-After running this command, release lib files will be created in `lib` folder.
+After running this command, release lib files will be created in `lib` folder
+and ready to be released to GitHub.

 # How to Release